skyyfall007/SujaMusic/README.md

 ##  LICENSE

-The properties of Xenon are protected under the following INTELLECTUAL PROPERTY AND LICENSING AGREEMENT:
+The properties of Suja Music are protected under the following INTELLECTUAL PROPERTY AND LICENSING AGREEMENT: